-[Question 150e is asked only of households that used a prepaid card in the last 12 months and that pay bills.]
+[Question 150e is asked only of households that used a prepaid card in the last 12 months.]

 150e.
 In a typical month, did you (if OTHERS AGE≥15 FILL: or someone else in your household) use a prepaid card to pay bills?